enriquemendoza99/Scrabble-game/dictionaries_and_examples/README.md

 # Scrabble testing files

-This directory contains some dictionaries, boards, and tiles distributions that you may find useful, as well as some example input/output files for the scorechecker and solver programs.
+This directory contains some dictionaries, boards, and tiles distributions that you may find useful, as well as some example input/output files for the scorechecker and Solver programs.

 ## Word lists